Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/RefApp-Framework.md

 **Arduino Shield Pinout**

 There are several different Arduino pin mappings, however for standardization, a consistent naming is required.
-The pinout used by teh [Board Layer](#board-layer) is shown in the diagram below.
+The pinout used by the [Board Layer](#board-layer) is shown in the diagram below.

 ![Arduino Shield Pinout](./images/Arduino-Shield.png "Arduino Shield Pinout")